October 3, 2018

 Georgia Bureau of Investigation

-Messick received her Bachelor of Business Administration from West Georgia College in Carrollton, GA and Master of Public Administration from Columbus State University
+Messick received her Bachelor of Business Administration from West Georgia College in Carrollton, GA and a Master of Public Administration from Columbus State University in Columbus, GA.

 Session IV: 2:00-3:15